contino/docker-terraform/README.md

 # Docker Terraform
-Containerised Terraform CLI to ensure consistent local development and simple CD pipelines.
+Containerised Terraform CLI with Pythyon3, GCP and AWS sdks installed.

 ## Usage
 Run as a command using entrypoint: